angelhumano/data_visualization_class_project/README.md

 - Given events like the COVID-19 pandemic and emerging conflicts, UN data, reported every five years, may not consistently depict current conditions.
 I look forward to examining the 2025 data to understand how the pandemic may have influenced global migration patterns.

- - Crafting visualization titles that effectively convey the main point demands effort and creativity
+- Crafting visualization titles that effectively convey the main point demands a blend of trial an error, creativity, and precision.

 - Tackling the UN's aggregated Excel tables can feel like solving a tricky puzzle.
 Working to transform them into a more user-friendly long format has been quite the learning adventure.